-ASC 718-10 requires companies to estimate the fair value of stock-based payment awards on the date of grant using an option-pricing model.
-The fair value of the award is recognized as an expense over the requisite service periods in the Company's statements of operations.
+ASC 718-10 requires companies to estimate the fair value of stock-based payment awards granted to employees and non-employees on the date of grant using an option-pricing model.
+The fair value of the award is recognized as an expense over the requisite service periods in the Company's statements of operations using the graded vesting method.
+The Company accounts for share-based payment awards classified as equity awards.
 The Company recognizes stock-based award forfeitures as they occur rather than estimate by applying a forfeiture rate.